Founder, Chief of Products & Innovation

-Dr. Cooley co-founded Nanoramic in 2009, where he currently serves as President and Chief Operations Officer and focuses on technology development and commercialization.
+Dr. Cooley co-founded Nanoramic® in 2009, where he currently serves as Chief of Products and Innovation and focuses on technology development and commercialization.

 Dr. Cooley holds five (5) technical degrees from MIT including the Ph.D. from the Electrical Engineering dept. At MIT, he won both the David Adler Memorial Thesis Prize and the Morris Joseph Levin Award for his thesis work, and was a Martin Family Fellow in 2009.